MkDev11/contact-form/README.md

 	</form>
   ```
 ### PHP
-Before start using Formy on your website, you have to set your email adress in file formy.php in this field:
+Before start using Contact-Form on your website, you have to set your email adress in file Contact-Form.php in this field:
 ```
 $to = "your@email.com";
 ```